stuartses/RappiCrowd/README.md

 * [Twitter] - Frontend
 * [Ibm Watson] - Personality Insights

-### Demo
+## Demo
 The project is in a temporary location [Link](http://161.35.98.240:8000).

-## Getting Started
+## Installing and Running

-These instructions will get you a copy of the project up and running on your local machine.
+You can run this project on your local machine.

 ### Prerequisites
 You need to have and install: